oceanprotocol/ocean-cli/README.md

 ### Set up environment variables

-- Set a private key and export it
+- Set a private key(by exporting env "PRIVATE_KEY") or a mnemonic (by exporting env "MNEMONIC")

 ```
-export MNEMONIC="XXXX"
+export PRIVATE_KEY"XXXX"
 ```

 - Set an RPC